sstelfox/hundred_prisoners/README.md

 Specifically if prisoner 3 starts at box 3, it contains 1 and 1 in turn contains 3 that prisoner has succeeded.
-If they start randomly this changes significantly to where if I as prisoner 3 start at box 7 and it has 1 which points back to 7 then I'll will expend all my attempts bouncing between the two boxes.
+If they start randomly this changes significantly to where if I as prisoner 3 start at box 7 and it has 1 which points back to 7 then I'll expend all my attempts bouncing between the two boxes.

 I went back and implemented a fifth option which does start randomly and tracks